chemkg/chemrof/docs/GroupingClass.md

 # Type: grouping class

 A non-specific entity.
-For example "amino acid" is a grouping for "serine", "leucine" etc; ester is a grouping for nitroglycerin
+For example "amino acid" is a grouping for "serine", "leucine" etc; ester is a grouping for nitroglycerin; alkane is a grouping for pentane, butane, methane, etc

 URI: [chemont:GroupingClass](http://w3id.org/chemontGroupingClass)